Piece-Of-Schmidt/PaperReader/README.md

 - all settings (such as the output language, the OpenAI model, API Keys, Notion connection etc.) can be modified in `settings.csv`

 ## Notion integration
 The app allows an upload of all summaries to a Notion Database.
-To use Notion automatically follow the followimg steps:
+To use this integration, you need to provide your Notion Secret key along with the ID of the target database.
+Learn how to get both keys here:

 https://developers.notion.com/docs/create-a-notion-integration